Who can develop a Local Alcohol Policy?

 - Broad areas where licensed premises can be located;

-- The location of licences in proximity to other licences;
+- The location of licensed premises in proximity to other licences;

-- The location of licences in close proximity to sensitive sites (e.g. schools);
+- The location of licensed premises in close proximity to sensitive sites (e.g. schools);

 - Whether further licences of any type can be granted;